 Calculating Your Entire Payback:

-Face to face communication is still the most accurate and affective form, so calculate the value of the revenue retained by getting to meet even your most distanced clients face to face.
+Face to face communication is still the most accurate and effective form, so calculate the value of the revenue retained by getting to meet even your most distanced clients face to face.

 Trade shows bring businesses together face to face in one location.
 You might find cost savings in meeting multiple points of contacts in one place instead of traveling to different locations to meet the needs of your clients, especially when working with international clients.